joeylemon/imessage-backup/README.md

 ## Backing up your messages
 First, create an unencrypted backup of your iPhone directly onto your computer ([how to do this?](https://support.apple.com/guide/iphone/back-up-iphone-iph3ecf67d29/ios)).
 Then, find the path to the folder containing your backup and pass it to the script:
 ```
-> python main.py  "E:\Users\Joey\Apple\MobileSync\Backup\12345678-000919512230001E" -o backup
+> python main.py  "E:\Users\Joey\Apple\MobileSync\Backup\12345678-000919512230001E" -o backup.zip
 ```

 This will create a file named `backup.zip` containing the following directory structure:
 ```
 backup.zip
+--> chats/
---> messages.json
+    --> chat_1634.json
---> contacts.json
+    --> chat_1695.json
 --> attachments/
     --> 0AB09373-F366-4D3B-85FC-1ABA33EE534F-jpeg-image-xIcbg.jpeg
     --> 3A5AD82C-1CE0-404E-86D4-149522201EDB-FullSizeRender.jpg
 ```

-The `messages.json` file contains every message sent to and from your phone, with information including the chat title, the chat participants, and a link to an attachment if present.
-This file represents all chat participants as phone numbers.
-Therefore, the `contacts.json` file contains all contacts on your phone, allowing the cross-reference of phone numbers to contact names.
+The `chats/` directory contains files representing every conversation on your phone, with information including the title, the participants, and all the messages ever received in it.
+All messages that were sent with attachments contain the path to the attachment stored in the `backup.zip` file.

 ## Viewing Stored Messages
 _This functionality has not yet been implemented._